AlwaysExtreme/Security-Portfolio/_posts/2019-02-13-Sprint-2-Retrospective.md

    [Artifact 8: Cookies](root9b/screenshots/XSSSQLi8.png)

-  9) Successful: for the administrator it would also show their username and password here, this is not too useful for an external attacker:
+  9) Successful: for the administrator, it would also show their username and password here, this is not too useful for an external attacker:

    [Artifact 9: XSS Success](root9b/screenshots/XSSSQLi9.png)